sachinsapkotadev/ModGuruWebsidehtml/Upload.md

 Before considering an upload complete:

-- [ ] App page created in correct directory (apps/ or games/)
+- [ ] App/game page created in root directory
-- [ ] Download page created in download/ directory
+- [ ] Download page created in root directory
-- [ ] Media files uploaded to wp-content/uploads/YYYY/MM/
+- [ ] Media files uploaded to wp-content/uploads/YYYY/
 - [ ] All image paths are correct and relative
 - [ ] App added to apps.html or games.html
 - [ ] Links between pages work correctly